Every minute you spend in planning saves 10 minutes in execution; this gives you a 1,000 percent Return on Energy!

 Planning will help you do more good with less.

 Planning is simply “thinking ahead”.
-The opposite to planning is the suck-it-and-see approach of trial and error.
+The opposite of thinking ahead is the suck-it-and-see approach of trial and error.
 Trial and error is very wasteful.
 By planning you can avoid most errors without having to do any trials.

 Good businesses plan systems and processes that will make them more efficient and more effective and therefore more competitive.